Furnace Repair Checklist

 - Make certain that the control is switched to “heat” instead of “off” or “cool.”

 - Make sure the program is set to the appropriate day and time and is programmed to “run.”
 If you’re having a hard time getting out of the schedule, regulate the temperature by using the up/down arrows and using the “hold” button.
-This will force the heater to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees above the temperature of the room.